About CLIMACT

 History

-CLIMACT officially launched its activities in June 2021.
-The centre's direction is shared between Dr. Nicolas Tetreault, executive director, and its two academic co-directors Professors Julia Steinberger from the Faculty of Geosciences and Environment (FGSE) at UNIL and Michael Lehning from the Faculty of Natural, Architectural and Built Environment (ENAC) at EPFL.
-Since its creation, CLIMACT has directly funded seven projects, participated in countless others and its scientists have launched two major SWEET projects.
+CLIMACT launched its activities in June 2021, spearheaded by its executive director, Dr. Nicolas Tetreault, and guided by its two academic co-directors: Professor Samuel Jaccard from the Faculty of Geosciences and Environment (FGSE) at UNIL and Professor Michael Lehning from the Faculty of Natural, Architectural and Built Environment (ENAC) at EPFL.
+Professor Julia Steinberger (FGSE UNIL) also served as CLIMACT's acedemic co-director for UNIL from June 2021 to April 2023.

 Community